 The psychiatric crisis services that were available in the community didn’t work for me.
 It’s often the case that a large mental health crisis team may be involved in your care, involving eight or more team members – a different member of the NHS crisis team will come out and see you each time.
-If you are traumatised, you need continuity and you need to be able to build up trust with a small team.
+After such a deeply traumatic experience, I needed continuity of care and to be able to build up trust with a small team.
 Psychiatric crisis support in the community generally lasts between two and four weeks.

-In terms of the charitable sector, The Samaritans are an excellent and highly respected organisation, but, again, you would speak to a different person each time.
+In terms of the charitable sector, The Samaritans are an excellent and highly respected organisation, but, again, I would speak to a different person each time.
 That also meant repeating traumatic information again and again to different people.
 I needed to feel that I was known to a team, who would know my history, thus avoiding the situation where I had to constantly tell different professionals about it.

 On being discharged from the crisis team, I was told that psychological therapy was what I needed.
 However, there would be a waiting time of at least 8 months.

 In that intervening period, whilst waiting for psychological therapy, my mental health deteriorated and I attempted suicide on more than one occasion.

 I have no previous history of suicide attempts.